-The hot supermini class – heartland of the ‘pocket rocket’ – moves in cycles of domination.
+The hot supermini class that the new Hyundai Hyundai i20 N arrives into – heartland of the ‘pocket rocket’ – moves in cycles of domination.

 But with the fourth coming of the RS Clio in 2012, the magic had ebbed away, not least because the model was now automatic only.
 Ford, whose quick Fiestas of the post-millennium era had been fun and rewarding but unable to lay a glove on the RS Clio, picked up the mantle.
 The Fiesta ST introduced in 2012 had such an innate ability to entertain that even had Renault Sport released another almost perfect Clio, it still may not have been enough.